 “When the other woman appeared, and not only appeared, but melted at my existence, and had only wonderful, admiring things to say about me, and wanted to be with me emotionally and sexually every day, my world began to pick up speed and actually shrink.
 It had become all about me and I began to buy into the illusion that I needed to be happy and I needed to no longer deny myself, but simply take part of what was being offered to me in honor, affection and outright adoration by this attractive and flirtatious woman.
 After all, I was at the center of my universe and couldn’t see anything but how I was affected by everyone else’s actions.
 I did what many caught in affairs do, and accepted the fact that Jackie was a great mom, but a terrible wife.”

 “It’s a slow, slippery slope.
 I had many opportunities over the years and never did…..until I did.
 I did not feel I could communicate with my wife.
 I believed the lies I told myself.
 Total delusion.
 The fog, if you like.
 The price is horrendous.”

 “What Were You Thinking?” – A Painful Dynamic

 While these quotes may be disturbing to the betrayed spouse, they may help explain a dynamic frequently present in unfaithful spouses.
 Affairs involve a high degree of selfishness and often serve as an escape.
 They provide a distraction, allowing the unfaithful spouse to escape the realities of life.

 Unfortunately, in that moment little or no thought is given to the impact of their actions, they are solely focused on what they stand to gain (escape, approval, affection, etc.).

-And that brings us to the following article that apparently has been circulating around the Internet for the last few weeks.
+And that brings us to the following article that apparently has been circulating around the Internet for a while.
 We think it’s quite powerful, but would like to hear your opinions in the comment section.
 (Also, we realize the article is very gender specific.
 So we searched and found an adaptation of the article from a betrayed man’s point of view.
 You can download it here.)